 VoIP phone services also come with auto-attendants.
 This is a great additional feature for small businesses, as users will be able to make calls through a series of menu options in order to get the extension that is needed.
 Another feature that VoIP offers is its voicemail to email messaging and its voicemail to text features.
 This is great for users who are constantly on the go and out of the office for extended periods of time.
 This feature can also potentially benefit your business as users are able to easily track call analytics for business optimization.

-In essence, in contrast to traditional telephone systems, VoIP systems converts your telephone into a computer-like system.
+In essence, in contrast to traditional telephone systems, VoIP systems convert your telephone into a computer-like system.
 This means that softphone features can be easily accessible via VoIP telephone systems.
 Such features could include CRM tools, project management apps, email marketing software, and sales software.
-With VoIP you can transform any electronic device into a telephone, including your tablet, your mobile device, and your computer desktop.
+With VoIP, you can transform any electronic device into a telephone, including your tablet, your mobile device, and your computer desktop.

 Related: VOIP Softphones VS IP Phones